 Improved project planning

 Whether it is small or large-scale businesses, project planning takes a whole lot of time.
 But with project management software, it doesn’t have to be this way as managers can simplify projects of any type and size by automating manual tasks.
 With all the right tools put in one place, you can easily plan, collaborate, organize, and deliver projects of all sizes, on time.

 Project management is more than delegating tasks and turning up on the due dates to check if they have been completed or not.
 Efficient PM tools offer Kanban boards using which project managers and team members stay updated about the current status of tasks.
 You can see the work moving through multiple stages on Kanban boards or use to-do lists to keep high-priority tasks on top of your mind.

-In our survey, the percentage of respondents that want Kanban boards in their PM tool is leading with 25%, followed by gantt charts,19%, table view, 14%, and timeline/calender view 13%, respectively.
+In our survey, the percentage of respondents that want Kanban boards in their PM tool is leading at 25%, followed by Gantt charts, at 19%, table view, at 14%, and timeline/calendar view at 13%, respectively.

 Scattered files and documents is a big headache for project managers and team members.
 Another main benefit of using a project management solution is that you can store and organize all files online, which eliminates any possibility of them getting damaged or misplaced.
 You can store multiple versions of the same file, share file links with guests, and collaborate on files easily and smartly.
 Team members can easily find files without trawling through shared drives and links.

 Improved resource management